taurusloathe/SPYDR-Social-Network-/README.md

 # SPYDR-Social-Network-
 A social network under construction that aims to give creators a place to monetize the content they post, and eliminate too much overeach in censorship.
-SPYDR Social will allow peer-to-peer payment transactions between friends, and opportunity to earn tokens and investment exposure for increased activity on your page.
 # Sign Up
 ![Screenshot_20240113-182718](https://github.com/taurusloathe/SPYDR-Social-Network-/assets/110080228/021d3482-cbad-4f0d-a73d-e97481846a45)
+SPYDR Social will allow peer-to-peer payment transactions between friends, and opportunity to earn tokens and investment exposure for increased activity on your page.
+As the user earns tokens, they can accrue in value almost like interest, which is better then fractional USD just sitting in your account.
+You can sell the tokens for USD by interacting with the SPYDR DEX built into the platform.
 # Login
 ![Screenshot_20240113-182807](https://github.com/taurusloathe/SPYDR-Social-Network-/assets/110080228/d099b5ff-622a-444b-86b5-9bd0e26479fc)
 # Edit your profile